$4,116 to $4,345 pp (USD)

 Ruaha National Park

 Ruaha is home to so many antelope species that counting and memorizing their distinguishing features is entertainment of its own.
 The greater and lesser kudu have as-if chalk-drawn thin stripes across their bodies, and males boast beautiful screw horns.
-The Sable antelopes come in glistening coal-black coats and horns like two curved sabers.
-The Roan antelopes wear a black mask with white spots around the eyes.
-Grant's gazelle with their beige coats, white bellies and lyre-shaped horns are one of the most graceful ungulates you will find in the savanna.
+The sable antelopes come in glistening coal-black coats and horns like two curved sabers.
+The roan antelopes wear black masks with white spots around their eyes.
+Grant's gazelles with their beige coats, white bellies and lyre-shaped horns are one of the most graceful ungulates you will find in the savanna.
 Antelopes come in many other exciting varieties.
-If you're lucky, you might even come across a fawny-colored Liechtenstein's hartebeest that has distinctive back-curved s-shape horns.
+If you're lucky, you might even come across a fawn-colored Liechtenstein's hartebeest that has distinctive back-curved S-shaped horns.

 - Main Destination: